strategineer/personal-website/content/blog/2024-10-23/index.md

 But even so, with my most recent campaign I made a commitment to myself, to give each NPC a unique vocal quirk/sound even if I'm not an expert at it (yet).
 My players seem to get a kick out of me doing this despite my relative inexperience.

 When roleplaying online, the only way for players to know if the GM is speaking to them or embodying a character is by their voice.
-And so, wehn playing online it becomes that much more useful for a GM to voice their NPCs.
+And so, when playing online it becomes that much more useful for a GM to voice their NPCs.

 It's hard but I'm getting better at it every session and thus far even me flailing about is adding to the roleplaying experience for everyone involved, myself included.